 Fedora repositories include many versions of Python: CPython in multiple 3.X and 2.X versions, PyPy 2 and 3 and even MicroPython.
 Testing Python code on different interpreters has never been easier.

-You can sudo dnf install the Python you need, or you can install a bunch of them with sudo dnf install tox.
+the Python you need, or you can install a bunch of them

 There are lot of libraries for scientific computation and visualization available in Fedora.
 The most well known and widely used one is SciPy Stack which consists of Python, NumPy, SciPy, matplotlib, Jupyter Notebook, IPython, Pandas, SymPy and more.
 It's easy, and there is no need to compile stuff.
 Not even on ARM, Power or s390x.